Weldmicheal/ttm4175/a3/lab.md

 **Task:**

 Hint: Try to build the application on your own.
-If you have no idea how it should look like, have a glance [here].
+If you have no idea how it should look like, [have a glance here].

-[here]: images/morse-code-3.png
+[have a glance here]: images/morse-code-3.png

     import com.bitreactive.library.mqtt.MQTTConfigParam;